Ayodhya Airport: Construction and opening

-Structure
+Infrastructure

 Runway

-The existing airstrip's runway was 1500 m long and 30 m wide, which was capable enough for only nine-seater aircraft like the Dornier 228.
-In 2018, the Airports Authority of India (AAI) had stated that an acquisition of around 284 acre more land could make the airport handle 200-seater Airbus A321 aircraft.
-In response to this, in November of the same year, the Government of Uttar Pradesh decided to acquire more than 280 acres of land around the airstrip and widen the runway to allow the landing of larger aircraft.
-The projected runway would be 2500 m long and 45 m wide, with a 100–150 m-wide set-off area on each side of the runway.
-The construction would be done in two phases, with a planned third phase.
-The length of the runway would be 2,250 metres in the first phase, while in the second phase, its length would be increased to 3,125 metres.
-In the third phase, it is planned to be extended by another 625 metres, thus taking the overall length to 3,750 metres, making the airport capable of handling large aircraft like the Airbus A380.
-The runway is equipped with facilities to allow night landing of aircraft, such as the Instrument Landing System (ILS), Doppler Very-high frequency Omnidirectional Range (DVOR) and Distance Measuring Equipment (DME) from the first phase of the runway development only.
+The existing airstrip was 1500 m long and 30 m wide, and was capable of handling only smaller aircraft.
+In 2018, the AAI had announced plans for the expansion of the runway to make it capable of handling larger narrow body aircraft.
+The runway was planned to be extended to 2500 m in length and 45 m in width, with a 100–150 m-wide set-off area on each side of the runway.
+The runway extension was planned to be completed in two phases, with the runway extended to 2,250 m in the first phase, and further to 3,125 m in the second phase.
+The runway was proposed to be extended by another 625 m to 3,750 m in the third phase if required, which will make it capable of handling wide body aircraft.
+The runway was equipped with Instrument Landing System (ILS), Doppler Very-high frequency Omnidirectional Range (DVOR) and Distance Measuring Equipment (DME) during the first phase of development.